ricall/kafka-retry/README.md

 # kafka-retry
-Sample project for trialing a generic retry microservice that can be used to support delayed delivery of messages
+Sample project for trialing a generic retry microservice that can be used to support delayed delivery of messages in Kafka

 ### Retry Logic
 All messages are sent to a `retry.topic` kafka topic.
 Each message should have the following headers set: